Justin42653/Justin42653/README.md

-- 👋 Hi, I’m Justin, Snacks informally on the web.
+- 👋 Hi, I’m Justin, or Snacks informally on the web.
 - 👀 I’m interested in web development, gaming, character design, and jumping spiders.
 - 🌱 I’m currently focused on website design alongside minimalist code optimization.
 - 💞️ I’m looking to collaborate on anything I'm capable.